Ray Bradbury: Literature

 Throughout his youth, Bradbury was an avid reader and writer and knew at a young age that he was "going into one of the arts."
 Bradbury began writing his own stories at age 12 (1931), sometimes writing on butcher paper.

 In his youth, he spent much time in the Carnegie Library in Waukegan, reading such authors as H. G. Wells, Jules Verne and Edgar Allan Poe.
 At 12, he began writing traditional horror stories and said he tried to imitate Poe until he was about 18.
-In addition to comics, he loved the work of Edgar Rice Burroughs, creator of Tarzan of the Apes, especially Burroughs' John Carter of Mars series.
-The Warlord of Mars impressed him so much that at age 12, he wrote his own sequel.
+Bradbury's favorite writers growing up included Katherine Anne Porter, Edith Wharton, and Jessamyn West.
+He loved the work of Edgar Rice Burroughs, especially his John Carter of Mars series; The Warlord of Mars impressed him so much that at age 12, he wrote his own sequel.
 The young Bradbury was also a cartoonist and loved to illustrate.
 He wrote about Tarzan and drew his own Sunday panels.
 He listened to the radio show Chandu the Magician, and every night when the show went off the air, he wrote out the entire script from memory.